-Risk control

-Input: Risk registry

-Output: Improved efficiency of risk approach

-Risk control is a process which goal is to improve efficiency of risk approach through continuously monitoring and adjustment.
-It is implementing risk response plan, tracking identified risks, performing risk reviews.

-Activities planned as part of risk control:

-On daily basis (whenever necessary)

-Work Package Leaders are

-applying risks response

-reporting on risk occurrence

-reporting on new risks identified

-On monthly basis

-Quality and Risk Manager is

-reporting to PMB risk occurrences and newly identified risks which require PMB attention.

-Every 3 months

-Quality and Risk Manager is conducting risk registry review with Work Package leaders, including:

-identifying deprecated risks

-reassessment of impact and probability of existing risks

-reviewing of risk response
+First results of the risk analysis activity

-identification of new risks

-Quality and Risk Manager is reporting to PMB outcome of the review.

-Risk analysis

-Risk analysis has been performed by AMB members with support of Quality and Risk Manager.
+Risk analysis has been performed by Work Package leaders with the support of the Quality and Risk Manager in September 2015.

-All foreseen risk identified during project proposal phase have been reviewed:
+All 20 risks identified during the project proposal phase (foreseen) have been reviewed according to the following questions:

-Are risks still relevant to the project?
+Are the risks still relevant to the project?

-Have risk impact and likelihood levels changed?
+Have the risk levels changed?

-Is response proposed still valid and being applied?
+Are the proposed countermeasures still valid and being applied?

-Are consequences of the risk occurrence still valid?
+Are the consequences of the risk occurrence still valid?

-In addition to each of the risk has been assigned risk owner – Work Package leader responsible for coordinating treatment application, and also indicated trend for each risk in comparison to risk level proposed during project proposal phase.
+In addition for each risk an owner has been assigned, the Work Package leader responsible for coordinating the treatment application, as well as the trend in comparison to the risk level defined during the project proposal phase.

-Each Work package leader has been also responsible, based on 6 month experience, to identify new risks (unforeseen) and record risks materialized.
+Each Work package leader has also been responsible, based on a 6 month period experience, to identify new risks (unforeseen) and report on risks materialized (occurrence of events related to the risks) during the period.

-As result of the review:
+As a result of the review:

-11 foreseen risks have been identified as deprecated
+From 20 (foreseen) risks 11 have been identified as deprecated, not applicable to the project any more

 4 – Risks duplicated by other risks